Carry On Spying: Plot

 A top-secret chemical formula has been stolen by STENCH (the Society for the Total Extinction of Non-Conforming Humans).
-Fearful of the formula falling into the wrong hands, the chief of the Secret Service reluctantly sends the only agent he has left, the bumbling and silly Agent Desmond Simpkins and his three trainees — Agent Harold Crump, Agent Daphne Honeybutt, and Agent Charlie Bind — to retrieve the formula.
+Hoping against hope to retrieve the formula from enemy hands, the chief of the Secret Service reluctantly sends the only agent he has left, the bumbling and silly Agent Desmond Simpkins and his three trainees – Agent Harold Crump, Agent Daphne Honeybutt, and Agent Charlie Bind – to achieve this goal.

-The agents travel separately to Vienna, where each makes contact with Carstairs, who assumes a different disguise each time.
-Next, they rendezvous at the Cafe Mozart and later travel on to Algiers.
-Upon the way, they encounter STENCH agents the Fat Man and Milchmann (who stole the formula whilst disguised—befitting the English translation of his German name—as a milkman).
+The agents travel separately to Vienna, where each makes contact with Carstairs, who assumes a different disguise for each rendezvous.
+Next, they meet at the Cafe Mozart and later travel on to Algiers.
+Along the way, they encounter STENCH agents the Fat Man and Milchmann (who stole the formula whilst disguised – befitting the English translation of his German name – as a milkman).
 Unfortunately, the agents' ineptitude results in Carstairs being floored in an encounter with the Fat Man.

 Daphne and Harold attempt to steal the formula back whilst disguised as dancing girls in Hakim's Fun House, where the Fat Man is relaxing.
-The agents also encounter the mysterious Lila, whom they are uncertain to trust.
-With the STENCH henchmen close on their heels, the agents have no other choice but to have Daphne memorise the formula with her photographic memory, before the four of them destroy the formula papers by eating them with soup and bread.
+The agents also encounter the mysterious Lila, whom they are uncertain whether or not to trust.
+With the STENCH henchmen close on their heels, the agents have no choice but to have Daphne memorise the formula with her photographic memory, before the four of them destroy the formula papers by eating them with soup and bread.

-The four agents end up captives of STENCH.
-Daphne is interrogated by the evil Dr Crow (played by Judith Furse and voiced by John Bluthal), head of STENCH, but she fails to succumb until she accidentally bumps her head, causing her to reveal the formula.
-Simpkins, Crump, and Bind manage to escape their cell and to collect Daphne and Dr. Crow's tape recording of Daphne's recitation, but are caught up in an underground automated factory process, from which they escape only when Lila pulls a gun on Dr Crow, forcing her to reverse the process.
+The four end up captives of STENCH.
+Daphne is interrogated by the evil Dr Crow, head of STENCH, but she fails to succumb until she accidentally bumps her head, causing her to reveal the formula.
+Simpkins, Crump, and Bind manage to escape their cell and collect Daphne and Dr. Crow's tape recording of Daphne's recitation, but are caught up in an underground automated factory process, from which they escape only when Lila pulls a gun on Dr Crow, forcing her to reverse the process.

-Simpkins sets the STENCH base to self-destruct before rushing into a lift with the other agents, as well as Lila and Dr Crow.
+Simpkins sets the STENCH base to self-destruct before rushing into a lift with the other agents, as well as with Lila and Dr Crow.
 As the lift ascends, Lila reveals to Simpkins that she is a double agent working for SNOG (the Society for the Neutralising of Germs) and that she has a crush on him.
 The lift reaches the surface, which is revealed to be the office of the chief of the Secret Service; the headquarters of STENCH is right below the streets of London.
-STENCH headquarters self-destructs, choking the chief's office in a thick cloud of smoke.
+Simpkins suddenly realises what he has done just before STENCH headquarters self-destructs, choking the chief's office in a thick cloud of smoke.